SEAPUNK/recaller/README.md

 backoffs
 ---

-`recaller` doesn't backoff (or wait before retrying) by default.
+`recaller` doesn't backoff (wait before retrying) by default.
 To specify backoff, you must give it a "backoff generator" in the options (`opts.backoff`).

 example: